QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 After all, there are 8 billion people in the world!

-In essence, the reason we don't see such draws is that the distribution of human high has very light tails.
+In essence, the reason we don't see such draws is that the distribution of human height has very light tails.

-In fact human height is approximately normally distributed.
+In fact the distribution of human height obeys a bell-shaped curve similar to the normal distribution.

 ### Returns on assets

-But now we have to ask: does economic data always look like this?
+But what about economic data?

 Let's look at some financial data first.